astropy/specutils/docs/fitting.rst

    Spectrum to be fit.

 Now that there is a ``spectrum1d`` to fit, the real fitting setup must happen.
-First create the `astropy.modeling.models` to be used in the fitting routine.
+First create the `astropy.modeling.Model` to be used in the fitting routine.

 .. code-block:: python